 This transparent channel of communication between children and parents brings them closer.

 6. Optimal Method for Growth

-The most important factor of listening is that children between ages 2-4 have limited sources of gaining information.
+The most important factor of listening is that children between ages 2-4 year olds have limited sources of gaining information.

 And, since they cannot read, they prefer listening.